 d.
-A manufacturer that produces and delivers for sale in California one medium-duty test groups certified to subsection (a)(1) may comply with the following alternate phase-in schedule for LEV III medium-duty vehicles instead of subsection (b)(3)(A)1.
+A manufacturer that produces and delivers for sale in California one medium-duty test group certified to subsection (a)(1) may comply with the following alternate phase-in schedule for LEV III medium-duty vehicles instead of subsection (b)(3)(A)1.